Quantum Principal Bundles and Yang-Mills-Scalar-Matter Fields: Formal Adjointability

 Better yet, it is easy to see that

-for all $p$ $\in$ $M$, where $\varepsilon$ is a multiplicative unital linear isomorphism and the composition $\varepsilon \circ \ast$ is an involution.
-Notice that if the qi is a closed graded trace, it is possible to establish a link with the cyclic cohomology \cite{con}.
-Furthermore, by postulating the orthogonality between quantum forms of different degrees, we can induce riemannian structures in the whole graded space $\Omega^\bullet(M)$; so we will not use superscripts anymore.\\
+for all $b\in B$, where $E$ is a unital multiplicative linear map and the composition $E\circ\ast$ is an involution.
+Notice that if the quantum integral is a closed graded trace, then it is possible to establish a link with cyclic cohomology (\cite{con}).
+Furthermore, by postulating orthogonality between quantum differential forms of different degrees, we can induce a quantum Riemannian structure on the entire graded space $\Omega^\bullet(B)$; hence, we will no longer use degree superscripts.